 How to limit bandwidth with Nginx

-Sometimes you want to limit the network speed when connecting with HTTP from an application you are making.
-For example, when connecting from a very slow network or from a foreign country with poor infrastructure, you want to make sure that the connection works correctly.
+There may be occasions when you need to limit the network speed when connecting via HTTP from an application you are developing.
+For example, when connecting from a very slow network or a foreign country with poor infrastructure, you want to ensure the connection works correctly.

-If your web server is running Nginx, you can limit the network bandwidth in the Nginx settings to reduce the speed.
+If your web server is operating on Nginx, you have the ability to limit the network bandwidth via the Nginx settings, thus controlling the speed.

 TOC